Dean Ivan Lamb: Biography

 According to Lamb in another newspaper interview, while in Buenos Aires, he was hired as the "commander of the federal air squadron of 11 planes" in a civil war underway in Paraguay.
 According to Who's Who in Aviation, Lamb commanded the Paraguayan air force from 1922 to 1923.
 As Lamb related the tale, it turned out the rebels were also recruiting in the same city at the same time.
 An Italian friend named Mazzolini was selected to lead "the revolutionists' air squadron".
 The two got together, rounded up unemployed World War I veteran pilots in the city, and split them up, with Lamb first choosing two, then Mazzolini one (as the rebels had only six aircraft).
 The two groups then set out for Paraguay on the same train, carousing together all the way.

 In that same interview, Lamb claimed that on one day, he and a loyalist colonel observed a dogfight over their airdrome.
 The non-flying colonel was impressed when the rebel plane went into a spin and "disappeared over the skyline", with federalist mercenary "Stewart on its tail, firing steadily."
 The colonel sent a case of champagne to celebrate the victory.
 When Lamb took Stewart aside to scold him, however, Stewart informed him that, like Lamb's own dogfight in Mexico, it was all a sham.
 By the time the rebels were defeated, Lamb's squadron had claimed 48 victories over the six enemy aircraft.

 On December 1, 1944, Lamb was jailed, accused of stealing either $19,000 or $38,000 worth of jewels.
 He denied the grand larceny charge and was released on $5,000 bail.
 According to an Early Birds of Aviation article, he was cleared of the charge in May 1945.

-A declassified memo dated April 15, 1949 from "John Edgar Hoover" to the Director of Intelligence, General Staff, Department of the Army, The Pentagon, reports that "Colonel Dean Ivan Lamb" was "recently interviewed" at the Federal Bureau of Investigation's New York office.
+A declassified memo dated April 15, 1949, from "John Edgar Hoover" to the Director of Intelligence, General Staff, Department of the Army, The Pentagon, reports that "Colonel Dean Ivan Lamb" was "recently interviewed" at the Federal Bureau of Investigation's New York office.
 In the interview, Lamb was asked about his information-gathering work for Alger Hiss (accused in 1948 of spying for the Soviet Union) in 1933.
 Lamb claimed he reported his activity to "Colonel Thiele of G-2 in Washington, D. C. in about March 1934."
 The memo requests any records of this notification and the "present whereabouts of Colonel Thiele in order that he may be interviewed in connection with these allegations."

-He died in Tucson, Arizona, in November 1955.
+He died in Tucson, Arizona, in November 1955, by suicide.